Author: Vicki Searcy, Vice President of Consulting, VerityStream

 “The industry is seeking comparative information on credentialing metrics, but because organizations use different definitions in their methods of collecting data there are not a lot of metrics yet.
 Without establishing industry standards on how credentialing metrics are defined, there cannot be benchmarks.”

-That is the observation of Vicki Searcy, Vice President of Client Success Services and Consulting at VerityStream.
-In a recent Industry Insight webinar, Searcy emphasizes the importance of establishing industry standards on how credentialing metrics are defined.
-Searcy suggests that organizations prioritize the following six metrics for standardization in order to benchmark data with other organizations.
+The importance of establishing industry standards on how credentialing metrics are defined cannot be understated.
+Organizations should prioritize the following six metrics for standardization in order to benchmark data with other organizations.
 Only from there can an organization compare themselves to similar organizations and identify areas of strength and opportunities for improvement.

 This is an important metric to track because it can show the value of completing an online application instead of submitting an application via email or mail.
 When you start analyzing your data you will quickly discover which method is taking the most time.
 It may be that a paper application takes longer because of the extra days needed for mailing; or the provider could be taking a long time to gather the requested information because you are asking for too much data.
 A lot can be learned by simply looking at what you are requesting and how the application is submitted.